sylviasullivan/sylviasullivan.github.io/index.md

 # Latest News

+| 21 May 2025 | Sylvia is flying to Austria to begin an Ida Pfeiffer Professorship this summer at the University of Vienna.
+|:-----------|:------|
+| 15 May 2025 | Juliana is giving an oral presentation at the Colombia Congress and International Conference on Air Quality, Climate Change, and Public Health ([CASAP](https://casap.science/en/home/)).
+| 1 May 2025 | Gracee and Hannah shared their work on design of INP filter samplers and their research on dust control technologies in completion of CHEE 392 this semester.
+| 24 April 2025 | Edgardo's article on optical sensitivities of cloud-radiative heating. has been accepted in Atmospheric Chemistry & Physics.
+| 26 March 2025 | Thabo won 2nd Place in the Poster Presentation Category for the HAS Department's El Dia Research Symposium.
 | 10 February 2025 | Congratulations to Edgardo on receiving 1st Place in the Oral Presentation Category of student awards for the AMS Symposium on Cloud Physics!
-|:-----------|:------|
 | 13 January 2025 | Edgardo and Sylvia are in New Orleans to present at the AMS Annual Meeting.
 | 9 December 2024 | Juliana and Thabo are in Washington D.C. to present at the AGU Annual Meeting.
 | 19 November 2024 | Our NASA IIP project received some additional press from the UA College of Engineering news [here](https://news.engineering.arizona.edu/news/45m-nasa-award-propels-climate-change-technology)!